ATO Sets Sights on Directors as It Aims to Claw Back Tax

 “It’s not fair for businesses with large outstanding debts to continue to use the ATO as a low-interest loan facility and it’s clear that disclosing business tax debts provides strong incentives for engagement with the ATO regarding these debts,” Chaudhary said.

-“Our use of Director Penalty Notices and the opportunity to disclose business tax debts have already shifted the business landscape in relation to ATO debt recovery.”
+“Our use of Director Penalty Notices and the opportunity to disclose business tax debts have already shifted the business landscape in relation to ATO debt recovery.
+It’s another sign that the ATO Sets Sights on Directors who fail to take responsibility for tax obligations.”

 The ATO sent out a total of 23,246 DPNs last year—a rise of almost 5,000 on the previous year—with the tax office increasingly targeting company directors as part of its debt recovery efforts.

-The ATO has the power to convert a company’s tax debts—including PAYG, GST, and superannuation debts—into personal liabilities for company directors, as well as divulge tax debts to credit report bureaus.
+The ATO Sets Sights on Directors through its power to convert a company’s tax debts—including PAYG, GST, and superannuation debts—into personal liabilities for company directors, as well as divulge tax debts to credit report bureaus.

 In July, the Australian Securities and Investments Commission also revealed that 7,943 companies had either entered administration or had a controller appointed during the 2022-23 financial years—a 60% increase on the previous year.